Abacus-Soft-BD-Limited/b2-assignment-1/readme.md

 - A clean and functional design for newsletter subscriptions:
   - **Background Color**: Sets it apart visually.
   - **Center-Aligned Title and Subtitle**: Encourages users to subscribe.
-  - **Form**: Includes an input field and a button styled as per the design.
+  - **Form**: Includes an input field and a button styled per the design.

  <img src="./UI/newsletter.png"/>